flojoy-ai/studio/README.md

 #### Using electronjs locally
 Run `npm run electron-dev` to start electron app locally.
 It will start the docker containers to run the necessary backend parts.
 To package the electron app, run `npm run electron-package`.
 The `dist` folder will hold the generated artifacts.

+#### Using CD
+The CD workflow is triggered when any change is pushed to any tag.
+So, to trigger it,

+1. Tag a commit with v*.. pattern.
+For example : `git tag v0.1.1`
+2. push the commit and tag : `git push && git push --tags`
+3. The CD workflow will then run, generate artifacts and create draft release with those artifacts.